rushidave/kafkaDemo/README.md

   5) Run `python3 consumer.py`

-#Comments
+## Comments

-I tried using Docker, however, docker results into messages not being sent to Kafka Topic.
+- I tried using Docker, however, docker results into messages not being sent to Kafka Topic.
+- Can use kafka Manager for graphical user interface to manage everything kafka related